Buying real estate in Australia?

 What are typical utility costs for a house in Australia right now?

-The typical total monthly utility cost for a house in Australia ranges from A$300 to A$500 (US$195 to US$325, or €180 to €300), covering electricity, gas (where applicable), water, and internet.
+The estimated typical total monthly utility cost for a house in Australia in early 2026 is around A$350 to A$550 (roughly US$225 to US$350 or €210 to €330), covering electricity, gas (where connected), water, and internet, though this varies significantly by state, house size, and whether you have solar panels.

 What are common hidden costs when buying a house in Australia right now?